Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 where $L_{\rm pl}$ is the transient's plateau luminosity, and

-where $t_{\rm pl}$ is the plateau duration.
-In both of the above expressions, $E_{51}$ is the outburst energy in units of $10^{51}$~erg, $M_{10}$ is the ejecta mass in units of $10$\,\Msun, $R_{500}$ is the progenitor radius in units of $500$\,\Rsun, $\kappa_{0.4}$ is the characteristic opacity before recombination in units of $0.4$\,cm$^2$\,g$^{-1}$, and $T_{6000}$ is the effective temperature at which the recombining material becomes transparent, in units of $6000$\,K.
+where $t_{\rm pl}$ is the plateau duration. $E_{51}$ is the outburst energy in units of $10^{51}$~erg, $M_{10}$ is the ejecta mass in units of $10$\,\Msun, $R_{500}$ is the progenitor radius in units of $500$\,\Rsun, $\kappa_{0.4}$ is the characteristic opacity before recombination in units of $0.4$\,cm$^2$\,g$^{-1}$, and $T_{6000}$ is the effective temperature at which the recombining material becomes transparent, in units of $6000$\,K.

-We apply this model to map out the range of transient durations and luminosities in Figure \ref{fig:model}.
-The escape velocity of a $6M_\odot$, $500R_\odot$ progenitor star, as estimated from our SED modeling, is $\approx 70$~km~s$^{-1}$.
+We apply this model to determine the range of transient durations and luminosities in Figure \ref{fig:model}.
+For a typical YSG with a mass of $5M_\odot$ and radius of $500R_\odot$ \cite{Humphreys2023}, the escape velocity is $\approx 60$~km~s$^{-1}$.
 We therefore adopt representative velocities for ejecta above these minimum escape speeds for different stellar models.
-Figure \ref{fig:model} shows tracks of $v_{\rm ej} = 70$, $350$ and $1750$\,km\,s$^{-1}$, with colors indicate different ejecta masses ranging from $10^{-2}\,M_\odot$ to $3\,M_\odot$.
+Figure \ref{fig:model} shows tracks of $v_{\rm ej} = 60$, $300$ and $1500$\,km\,s$^{-1}$, with different ejecta masses ranging from $10^{-2}\,M_\odot$ to $3\,M_\odot$.
 Higher ejecta masses or faster velocities correspond to higher energy events that produce more luminous transients.
-The grey-shaded quadrant in Figure \ref{fig:model} (left panel) shows the parameter space of models that would have been detected given our constraints on the luminosity and duration of an outburst, and are therefore ruled out.
-Since the allowed masses (e.g. $\lesssim 0.1$\,\Msun ejected at $70$\,km\,s$^{-1}$ or $\lesssim 1$\,\Msun ejected at $1750$\,km\,s$^{-1}$) are much less than the mass of our progenitor model ($\approx 6$\,\Msun at the terminal stage), we conclude that the vast majority of the stellar material imploded, forming a new BH.
+Figure \ref{fig:model}A shows the parameter space of models that are excluded because they would have been detected, given our constraints on the luminosity and duration of an outburst.